Korean Instant Foods I Love: Ramyeon, Tteokbokki, Jumeokbap & Travel Gochujang

 Hotteok: Sweet Nostalgia

-One winter in Sweden, I missed hotteok (호떡) so much I tried making it with pizza dough.
-Shockingly?
-It worked.
-Chewy outside, syrupy inside — the closest thing to a Seoul winter market I could make abroad.
+One winter in Sweden I missed hotteok (호떡) so much I made it with pizza dough.
+Shockingly, it worked—chewy outside, syrupy inside—my closest DIY to a Seoul winter market.

 Convenience Store Culture: MZ Edition

-Korean convenience stores aren’t just for buying water and gum — they’ve become playgrounds for the MZ generation.
-Young people love creating unique food mashups: adding cheese to spicy tteokbokki, mixing triangle kimbap into instant noodles, or pairing a sausage stick with a packet of chips.
-It’s cheap, fun, and Instagram-worthy.
+Korean convenience stores aren’t just for water and gum—they’re playgrounds for the MZ generation.
+You’ll see mashups like cheese added to spicy tteokbokki, triangle kimbap mixed into noodles, or a sausage stick paired with chips.
+Cheap, fun, and Instagram-ready.

 Final Bite